 County Mediation: Involves all county civil cases, including small claims, and landlord/tenant actions.
-In 2010, 17,124 small claims and county civil cases were referred to mediation in Orange and Osceola counties.
-More than 65% of these mediated cases reached an agreement.
+In 2011, 13,715 small claims and county civil cases were referred to mediation in Orange and Osceola Counties.
+Approximately 70% of these mediated cases reached an agreement.

-Family Mediation: Consists of mediation in family cases, including divorces, paternity, visitation, parental rights, temporary matters, child support and issues that arise in cases that may have already been before a judge.
-In 2010, 3,941 family cases were referred to mediation in Orange and Osceola counties.
-Approximately 62% of those cases mediated reached full or partial agreement.
+Family Mediation: Consists of mediation in family cases, including divorces, paternity, visitation, parental rights, temporary matters, child support, and issues that arise in cases that may have already been before a judge.
+In 2011, 4,065 family cases were referred to mediation in Orange and Osceola Counties.
+Approximately 65% of those cases mediated reached full or partial agreement.

-Juvenile Dependency Mediation: Involves cases with accusations of child abuse, neglect or abandonment.
-The parent, attorney or guardian ad litem who is assigned to advocate for the child's best interests and the Department of Children and Family Services discuss case plans for reunification or termination of parental rights.
-In 2010, 118 cases were referred to mediation in Orange and Osceola counties.
+Juvenile Dependency Mediation: Involves cases with accusations of child abuse, neglect, or abandonment.
+The parent, attorney, or guardian ad litem who is assigned to advocate for the child's best interests and the Department of Children and Family Services discuss case plans for reunification or termination of parental rights.
+In 2011, 138 cases were referred to mediation in Orange and Osceola Counties.